 - Be aware of surrounding trees - lines caught in foliage can entangle wildlife.
 If the fishing line does get snagged in a tree, then retrieve it if it’s safe to do so, or notify the landowner if you can’t retrieve it yourself.

 - Don't leave baited tackle unattended - remove bait from the hook and put the tackle in a safe place.

-- Help keep your local river, canal or coastline litter-free.
-Dispose safely of any rubbish you see, even if it is not your own!
+- Help keep your local river, canal or coastline litter-free by picking up any litter you see and disposing of it safely - even if it’s not your own!

 - Join the Angling Trust’s Take 5 campaign - after you’ve finished fishing, take five items of litter home with you, or spend five minutes picking up any litter you can see.

 - If you do see an animal tangled in fishing line, contact your local wildlife rehabilitator for advice or contact us

 - Get together with others in the community to organise a litter pick in your area - it’s a great way to meet people and get some exercise, as well as take care of the environment!

 What are we doing to tackle the issue?

 Every year, we deal with thousands of calls about animals affected by fishing litter in England and Wales.
 These could all have been prevented, so we’ve joined forces with the Angling Trust and Keep Britain Tidy to tackle the problem.